gandlafbtc/cashu-newuser-faq/README.md

 <h2>WALLETS</h2>

-**CAUTION: Do not open the same wallet in multiple browser tabs.
+<b>CAUTION:</b> Do not open the same wallet in multiple browser tabs.
-**

 <h3>Q: I have had pending tokens for quite some time, how do I resolve this?</h3>

 A: You can receive the tokens back to your own wallet.
 Check the History for the token to receive back into your wallet.